• Skip to primary navigation

 • Can it be frozen?

-• Recipe tips and tricks
+• Recipe tips, tricks, and variation suggestions

 • Frequently asked questions

-• Other vegetarian Indian curries
+• Other vegetarian Indian curry recipes

 • Recipe